KajalPan/CSC258-review/readme.md

 ##### Maxterm
-An __OR__ expression with every input present in true or complemented form
+An __OR__ expression with every input present in true or complemented form Each maxterm corrosponds to single LOW output in table.
+POS (Product of Sums).

 ###### Valid maxterms:
 A + B' + C + D, A' + B + C' + D, A + B + C + D